Can Dogs Burp?

 Aerophagia

-Aerophagia is likely the main reason for your dog burping.
+Aerophagia is likely the main reason for your dog's burping.
 It happens when a dog swallows too much air when they eat or drink.
 As the food and drink settle in the stomach, the trapped food escapes and needs to leave the gastrointestinal system, either through burping or flatulence.

 There are a few things that can cause your dog to swallow air.
-Unhealthy food relationships for one thing.
+Unhealthy food relationships, for one thing.
 Nervous and anxious dogs, or dogs that may have suffered from food insecurity in the past, may eat too fast or too much food and wind up with a lot of swallowed air and excessive burping.

-Young puppies are also bad at regulating how much or how fast they should be eating and should be watched carefully.
-Swallowed air shouldn’t be a major issue but it can cause pain and indigestion.
+Young puppies are also bad at regulating how much or how fast they should be eating, and should be watched carefully.
+Swallowed air shouldn't be a major issue, but it can cause pain and indigestion.

-Diet
+Dog’s Diet

-Often this is a result of low-quality, cheap dog food that contains a lot of difficult-to-digest proteins and compounds such as chicory, psyllium, and oats.
+Often, this is a result of low-quality, cheap dog food that contains a lot of difficult-to-digest proteins and compounds such as chicory, psyllium, and oats.
 These may contain fiber, which is good for digestion, but they are difficult for your dog to break down.

 Table scraps may contain a lot of sugar or fruit, which can cause tummy upsets if given regularly.
 So it is best to warn guests not to feed if you know your dog has stomach troubles.